ma-ha/rest-web-ui/html/modules/pong-table/README.md

 		...
     }

+The definition of `dataURL` also initiales a data load on page load.
+If `dataURL` is not defined, then data loading bust be triggered by another view via `setData` or `update`.

 The identifier of each row is defined by <code>"rowId"</code>.
 This can be a string as above or a list of strings (e.g. when the table data is a join of two tables).
 Example: